The 4-4-2 soccer formation

 Usually one of the two CDM has a defensive and the other is a more offensive one.
 Both of them need to contribute to attacking and defending or else the formation loses its stability.

-Consequently, they need to be disciplined and tactically aware to make sure that they don’t leave the defence exposed or the attack too short of numbers.
+Consequently, they need to be disciplined and tactically aware to make sure that they don’t leave the defense exposed or the attack too short of numbers.

 In the 4-4-2 formation, the central midfielders are crucial to the balance of the team and need good technical skills and an unfazed calm under pressure to help the team retain possession and push for a goal.